 - Throughout the 40's, 50's and 60's, the middle school and high school age students were bused to AISD's middle schools and to Austin High School?
 The first "school bus" was actually "a pick-up truck with a canvas top stretched over the back."
 (Westlake High School was completed in 1970: Hill Country Middle School, in 1975)

 - Our campus is home to the Eanes History Center?
-It's that "mystery space" right next to the music room!
 Back in the 80's, the EISD was ready to tear down the old rock schoolhouse.
 Fortunately, a group of forward thinking volunteers jumped in to save the historic structures and community landmarks and Eanes History Center was born.
-Currently, all EISD 3rd graders visit the Center as part of their Texas History curriculum.
+Many photographs and artifacts are displayed in the Yellow House Museum on Camp Craft Road.
+In 2000, Eanes History Center volunteers dismantled, moved and re-assembled the Eanes-Marshall Ranch House on the lower end of the Eanes Elementary campus.
+This restored structure also has many artifacts that represent daily life for many of the earliest European settlers in this area.
+Currently, all EISD 2nd graders visit the Center as part of their Texas History curriculum.

 You can help preserve Eanes Elementary's fascinating history and keep history alive for the children.

 The History Center has amazing potential but it needs volunteers and donations to become an incredible learning laboratory for our kids.
-If you can help, please contact EE Front Office at 512-732-9100
+If you can help, please contact Ellen Balthazar at email@example.com.